Skip to content

 Google uses internal links as one of the primary signals for understanding a site's information architecture.
 When Googlebot crawls your site, it follows internal links to discover pages, assign relative importance, and understand topical relationships between content.
 A page that is linked from your homepage, your navigation, and three high-traffic blog posts sends a strong signal that it is important.
 A page that sits in your sitemap but receives zero internal links sends almost no signal at all.

-After a migration, many sites see rankings for secondary and tertiary pages drop — not because the content changed, but because the internal link structure that was distributing ranking authority to those pages got disrupted.
+After a migration, many sites see rankings for secondary and tertiary pages drop.
+Not because the content changed, but because the internal link structure that was distributing ranking authority to those pages got disrupted.
 This is a quiet failure.
 It does not produce 404 errors in Search Console.
 It does not trigger any obvious alerts.
 It simply causes pages to gradually lose visibility as Google recalibrates its understanding of the site's structure.

 The impact compounds over time.
 If important pages stop being linked internally, crawlers visit them less frequently, they fall out of regular crawl cycles, and any new content updates on those pages take longer to be indexed.
-The pages do not disappear — they just become less competitive.
+The pages do not disappear.
+They just become less competitive.

 This is also why a migration is an opportunity, not just a risk.
-If your old WordPress site had poor internal linking — a common situation, since WordPress's default structure does not enforce any link discipline — rebuilding the site gives you a chance to design the link structure intentionally.
+If your old WordPress site had poor internal linking (a common situation, since WordPress's default structure does not enforce any link discipline) rebuilding the site gives you a chance to design the link structure intentionally.
 Many sites exit a well-executed migration with stronger topical authority than they had going in.

 The Three Internal Linking Failures That Tank Migrations